Adelic line bundles on quasi-projective varieties: Invariant adelic line bundles

-\subsection{Invariant adelic line bundles}
+\section{Invariant adelic line bundles}

-Let $(X, f, L)$ be a \emph{polarized dynamical system} over an integral scheme $S$, i.e., \begin{enumerate}[(1)] \item $X$ is an integral scheme projective and flat over $S$; \item $f:X\to X$ is a morphism over $S$; \item $L\in \Picc(X)_\QQ$ is a $\QQ$-line bundle over $X$, relatively ample over $S$, such that $f^*L\simeq qL$ for some rational number $q>1$. \end{enumerate} We refer to \cite[\S1.7]{Laz1} for relative ampleness.
+Let $(X, f, L)$ be a \emph{polarized dynamical system} over an integral scheme $S$, i.e. \begin{enumerate} \item $X$ is an integral scheme projective and flat over $S$; \item $f:X\to X$ is a morphism over $S$; \item $L\in \Picc(X)_\QQ$ is a $\QQ$-line bundle on $X$, relatively ample over $S$, such that $f^*L\simeq qL$ for some rational number $q>1$. \end{enumerate} We refer to \cite[\S1.7]{Laz1} for relative ampleness.
 In particular, \cite[Thm.
-1.7.8]{Laz1} asserts that a line bundle over $X$ is relatively ample over $S$ if and only if it is ample over every fiber of $X$ over $S$.
+1.7.8]{Laz1} asserts that a line bundle on $X$ is relatively ample over $S$ if and only if it is ample on every fiber of $X$ over $S$.

 If $S$ is the spectrum of a number field, Zhang \cite{Zha2} applied Tate's limiting argument to construct a nef adelic $\QQ$-line bundle $\overline L_f$ extending $L$ and with $f^*\overline L_f\simeq q\overline L_f$.
 The goal here is to generalize the result to finitely generated fields or even essentially quasi-projective schemes $S$.